 Between September 21 – 27, 2018, Dr. Brina Montoya and several graduate students began their work with the NSF GEER team.
 The team split into several groups to cover the state as efficiently as possible, with the NCSU team covering 13 different sites.
 The focus of GEER is to collect perishable geotechnical data, such as documenting soil deformations supporting infrastructure and collecting relevant soil samples, that can be used to advance research and improve engineering practice.

-The NCSU team traveled to sites within the Neuse and Cape Fear River Basins, which were subjected to significant loading during the hurricane as identified by agencies, such as FEMA or NCDOT.
+The NCSU team traveled to sites within the Neuse and Cape Fear River Basins, which were subjected to significant loading during the hurricane.
 Dozens of flood control structures, such as dams and levees, experienced significant levels of flooding that lead to overtopping and sometimes dam breaches.
 Scour was observed at some bridge foundations due to the extended flooding.
 Several highways were undermined from either slope failures from softened soil due to the extended rain or from flooding.

 “We wanted to see infrastructure that behaved poorly and also that behaved well.
 For example, the NCDOT knew of bridges that did not do well in Hurricane Matthew so we observed the same bridges performing well after Hurricane Florence, likely due to the fixes the NCDOT made.
-The main thrust of the GEER mission is to document failures and try to understand why infrastructure failed so that we can improve the geotechnical engineering profession.”
+The conditions were challenging, but this is the kind of experience that can not be replicated in the lab, and I’m grateful for the opportunity for myself and my students.”

 Dr. Brina Montoya